kruize/autotune/tests/README.md

 ```
 usage: test_autotune.sh [ -c ] : cluster type.
 Supported type - minikube
                         [ -i ] : optional.
 Autotune docker image to be used for testing, default - kruize/autotune_operator:test
-                        [ -o ] : optional.
-Optuna docker image to be used for testing, default - kruize/autotune_optuna:test
 			[ -r ] : Location of benchmarks
 			[ --tctype ] : optional.
 Testcases type to run, default is functional (runs all functional tests)
 			[ --testmodule ]: Module to be tested.
 Use testmodule=help, to list the modules to be tested